I was stunned to hear Professor Jones say this at the UK House of Commons Inquiry.

 The Jones et al 1985-86 hemispheric compilations which birthed “IPCC global warming” as we now know it, were both published in the American Meteorological Society (AMS) – Journal of Applied Meteorology.
 Online versions Northern Hemisphere and Southern Hemisphere.

 To get a feel for how the Jones et al papers fared in review I have done a quick check of the page length and time spent in review for all papers in the two issues of Journal of Applied Meteorology containing the Jones et al papers.
-Read the rest of this entry »
+Continue reading Climate science at work #1 – Jones et al 1985-86 papers in review

 This Bureau of Meteorology (BoM) prediction for summer made on 24 November 2009 has turned out to be so exactly wrong in several aspects.
 You can see in the BoM Outlook archive It is not only the 24 November prediction that is so wrong – check out their maps of predicted rain percentages published on 21 December, 19 January and there is no learning going on.
 Check actual rain here, choose 3 months to see summer rain.